-To get around that memory wall, a semiconductor start-up is looking to process information inside memory, which could vastly improve bandwidth and latency.
-Upmem recently raised $3.6 million to continue working on processing-in-memory chips, which have been a fringe concept in the chip industry for over 20 years.
+But to get around that memory wall, a semiconductor start-up is looking to process information inside memory, which could vastly improve bandwidth and latency.
+Upmem recently raised $3.6 million to continue working on its processing-in-memory technology, which has long been a fringe concept in the chip industry.

 “When Moore’s Law was strong, and provided twice the processing power every 18 months, it was useless to try something else,” said Jean-Francois Roy, Upmem’s chief operating officer, in an email.
 “Now, we see that all the big players in the data center are looking at heterogeneous computing because they need a complementary solution for big data.”

 Founded in 2015 and partially funded by Western Digital, the company is starting to get its chips ready for manufacturing.
 The chips could tackle machine learning tasks more efficiently by skirting the memory wall and improve algorithms that analyze financial data to trade stocks and human genes to personalize drugs.

 In its chips, Upmem combines main memory with thousands of DRAM processing units, which sit directly next to data.
 The specialized silicon is linked to a traditional processor, which runs an operating system and offloads tasks to the battalion of DPUs.
 The result is 20 times better performance without using any additional power, Roy said.